 Mastitis is a painful breast condition.
-Here we discuss its symptoms, treatment, how to continue breastfeeding with mastitis and tips to help prevent it.
+Here we discuss its symptoms, treatment, how to continue breastfeeding with mastitis and how to help prevent it.

 Mastitis symptoms usually develop quickly, with signs of inflammation normally appearing in one breast, often alongside feeling like you have flu.
 It’s most common in women who are breastfeeding.

 What is mastitis?

-Mastitis causes a woman’s breast to become painful, inflamed and it might appear red or darker, depending on skin colour.
-It usually occurs within the first three months after giving birth (NHS Choices, 2016a).
+Mastitis causes a woman’s breast to become swollen, painful, inflamed and it might appear red or darker, depending on skin colour.
+It usually occurs within the first three months after giving birth (NHS Choices, 2019a).

 Mastitis usually occurs in one breast, but may affect both.
 Symptoms usually develop quickly and might include:

-- a red lump or area on the breast that is sore and hard (also see our article about blocked milk ducts); it might feel hot and painful to touch, and the area may be red or dark, although this can be more difficult to see on darker skin
+- a lump on the breast that is sore and hard (also see our article about blocked milk ducts); it might feel hot and painful to touch, and the area may be red or dark, although this can be more difficult to see on darker skin

 a burning pain that might be continuous or happen while you’re breastfeeding

-nipple discharge that is white or contains traces of blood
+nipple discharge that's white or contains traces of blood